rstone770/food/recipes/ShrimpBoil.md

 ## Instructions

-1. In a large pot combine 3 quarts of water, beer, lemon, onion, garlic, salt, pepper flakes, and the crawfish boil seasoning.
+1. In a large pot combine 3 quarts(2800ml) of water, beer, lemon, onion, garlic, salt, pepper flakes, and the crawfish boil seasoning.
 Bring to boil.

 2. Add potatoes and boil for 10-12 minutes.
 Potatoes should be just tender.